eclipse-edc/Samples/transfer/transfer-00-prerequisites/README.md

 * Running the provider connector
 * Running the consumer connector
 * Registering data plane instance for the provider connector
-* Registering data plane instance for the consumer connector

 ## Run the sample